pellse/assembler/README.md

 Functional, type-safe and stateless Java API for efficient implementation of the [API Composition Pattern](https://microservices.io/patterns/data/api-composition.html) for querying/merging data from multiple datasources/services, with a specific focus on solving the N + 1 query problem.

-## Native Reactive Streams Support
+## Native Reactive Streams Support (since version 0.3.1)

-As of version 0.3.1, a new implementation [reactive-assembler-core](https://github.com/pellse/assembler/tree/master/reactive-assembler-core) was added to natively support [Reactive Streams](http://www.reactive-streams.org) specification.
+A new implementation [reactive-assembler-core](https://github.com/pellse/assembler/tree/master/reactive-assembler-core) was added to natively support [Reactive Streams](http://www.reactive-streams.org) specification.
 This new implementation internally leverages [Project Reactor](https://projectreactor.io), which now allows the Assembler library (through the [reactive-assembler-core](https://github.com/pellse/assembler/tree/master/reactive-assembler-core) module) to participate in end to end reactive streams chains (e.g. from a REST endpoint to a RSocket based microservice to the database) and keep all reactive streams properties as defined by the [Reactive Manifesto](https://www.reactivemanifesto.org) (Responsive, Resillient, Elastic, Message Driven with back-pressure, non-blocking, etc.)

 This is the only module still actively maintained, all the other ones (see below) are still available but deprecated in favor of this one.